werf/werf/docs/_includes/reference/cli/werf_kubectl_run.md

       --show-managed-fields=false
             If true, keep the managedFields when printing objects in JSON or YAML format.
   -i, --stdin=false
-            Keep stdin open on the container in the pod, even if nothing is attached.
+            Keep stdin open on the container(s) in the pod, even if nothing is attached.
       --template=''
             Template string or path to template file to use when -o=go-template,
             -o=go-template-file.
 The template format is golang templates